Jabulani-N/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 - - therefore, you can use
 - - - while *(arrayName + index != 0) … index++ or
 - - - while (*arrayname) … arrayName++

+if you do s += 2, you get everything in array s from position 2 up
+- s -= 2 is position 2 down
+- s == 2 is position 2 only